-We have set a target of 100% of the applicable portfolio being aligned with science-based targets for reducing emissions by 2040.
+We measure our progress against the target set last year of 100% of the applicable portfolio being aligned with science-based targets for reducing emissions by 2040.

 INTRODUCTION

 This climate-related disclosure report has been prepared by the Trustee of the Ulster Bank Pension Scheme (the 'Trustee' and the 'Scheme' respectively) in line with the recommendations of the Task Force on Climate-related Financial Disclosures ('TCFD').